-In the world of handmade knitwear, the search for the perfect wool is a journey in itself.
+In the world of handmade knitwear, the search for the perfect yarn is a journey in itself.
 And here in Kathmandu, where hand knitting has been a part of the culture for generations, finding the right yarn can be a challenge.
 But as the owner of a knitwear supplier, I am no stranger to the hunt.
-Hand knitting requires thicker yarn than its machine-made counterpart, and so we rely on the local market for almost all our raw materials, wool being no exception.
+Hand knitting requires thicker yarn than its machine-made counterpart, and so we rely on the local market for almost all our raw materials and wool being no exception.
 But the search for high-quality, soft wool is not an easy one.
 It can be scarce and, when found, often comes at a premium price.
+I will share what we have learned in searching yarn in Kathmandu.

 And while we do rely on a local factory for the final preparation of the yarn, the raw materials themselves often come from far-off lands.
 Nepal’s sheep farming industry is not industrialized, which means we must import our wool from places like India, New Zealand, Australia, and China.
 Once it arrives, it is carefully carded, combed, and spun locally to create the perfect size of yarn for our hand knitting creations.